PiotrRut/BetterGitCLI/README.md

 or by choosing the _"Exit to shell"_ option.

 Via the UI, you can view all your repositories, manage branches and deployments, manage your personal user details and much more!
+Current functions include:

+- Repository management
+    - View and edit repository details, such as the description, default branches, visibility and more!
+- User management
+    - View and edit your personal details like your name, location and website URL
+- SSH keys management
+    - View and delete SSH keys linked to your GitHub account

 ## Contributing